-Florence is not great in terms of inner city parks, but if a small area to let off steam while sightseeing is what you are looking for, you can check out the small playgrounds in Piazza D’azeglio, Giardino di Borgo Allegri (good for small kids especially) and piazza dei ciompi (also good for small kids).
+Florence is not great in terms of inner city parks.
+However, if a small area to let off steam while sightseeing is what you are looking for, you can check out the small playgrounds in Piazza D’azeglio, Giardino di Borgo Allegri and Piazza dei Ciompi.

 Of a different scale, a lovely big park, outside of the city centre is Parco delle Cascine.
 Originally a private hunting estate for the Medici family now it’s a great green space with paths for biking, jogging, or rollerblading.
 It has some play areas with swings and climbing frames and a swimming pool, open in summer.
 It is the perfect place for a full day outdoors.

 Not as good for playing but amazing to visit and not to be missed are the Boboli gardens (world-famous, landscaped gardens) and il Giardino Delle rose, on the way to Piazzale Michelangelo, offering lovely views of the city.